hiperwalk/hiperwalk/docs/tutorial/quantum_walk_models.rst

 '''''''''''''''''''''
 The dynamics of the continuous-time quantum walk is fully defined by the Hamiltonian.
-As a result, calling :meth:`hiperwalk.ContinuousWalk.set_evolution` is the same as calling :meth:`hiperwalk.ContinuousWalk.set_hamiltonian` in the same class.
+As a result, calling :meth:`hiperwalk.ContinuousTime.set_evolution` is the same as calling :meth:`hiperwalk.ContinuousTime.set_hamiltonian` in the same class.
 The Hamiltonian is given by